$\pi$- and $K$-Mesons Properties for Large $N_f$: Flavor-dependent Contact Interaction Model and the Gap equation

 with

 where $\epsilon =\delta-(\zeta-2)$ and $ \Gamma (a, y_1,y_2)=\Gamma (a,y_1)-\Gamma(a,y_2)$ with $\Gamma(a,y) = \int_{y}^{\infty} t^{\alpha-1} {\rm e}^{-t} dt$ being the incomplete Gamma function.
-In this FCI model, the confinement for higher $N_c$ and $N_f$ can be triggered from the confining length scale\cite{Ahmad:2016iez, Ahmad:2020ifp, Ahmad:2020jzn,Ahmad:2023mqg,Ahmad:2023ecw}:
+In this FCI model, the confinement for higher $N_c$ and $N_f$ can be triggered from the confining length scale\cite{Ahmad:2016iez, Ahmad:2020ifp, Ahmad:2020jzn,Ahmad:2023mqg,Ahmad:2023ecw,Ahmad:2025prr,ahmad2025qcdphasediagramlarge}:

-here $M(3,2)$ is the dynamical mass for fixed $N_c=3$ and $N_f=2$. $M(N_c,N_f)$ is the generalized $N_c$ and $N_f$ dependent dynamical mass.
-The model introduces the parameter $\tau_{ir}$ to simulate confinement by ensuring the absence of quark production thresholds.
-In the presence of $N_f$ and $N_c$, $\tau_{ir}$ needs to vary slightly with both $N_f$ and $N_c$ .
-Therefore, the connection between dynamical chiral symmetry breaking and confinement is expressed through a regulator, denoted as $\tilde{\tau}_{ir}$, which explicitly depends on $N_f$ and $N_c$.
-The confinement length scale, as described in Eq.~(\ref{CI13}), becomes infinite when chiral symmetry is restored in the chiral limit.
-This leads to deconfinement at a certain critical value $N_{f}^{c}$, where the production thresholds reappear ~\cite{Ahmad:2020jzn,Ahmad:2023mqg}.
-In the next section we discuss the general formalism fo BSE with FCI Model.
+Here $M(2)$ is the dressed mass for $N_f=2$. $M(N_f)$ is the generalized $N_f$ dependent dressed mass.
+In the presence of $N_f$, $\tilde{\tau}_{ir}$ needs to vary slightly with $N_f$.
+Therefore, the connection between dynamical chiral symmetry breaking and confinement is expressed through a regulator, denoted as $\tilde{\tau}_{ir}$, which explicitly depends on $N_f$ .
+The confinement length scale, as described in Eq.~(\ref{CI13}), in the chiral limit becomes infinite when chiral symmetry is restored (see inside the Fig.~\ref{Fig1} in the numerical section).
+This leads to deconfinement at and above a certain critical value $N_{f}^{c}$, where the production thresholds reappears~\cite{Ahmad:2020jzn,Ahmad:2023mqg,ahmad2025qcdphasediagramlarge}, is consistent with the choice of Eq.~(\ref{CI10}) and behave like NJL interaction.
+In the next section, we discuss the general formalism for BSE with FCI Model.